Kathryn Adams (actress, born 1893): Personal life and death

-Adams married Arthur Witter in 1920; in 1928, the two divorced due to Witter's drinking.
+After retiring from the film industry, Adams worked as an assembler at Lockheed Corporation making aircraft.
+She married Arthur Witter in 1920; in 1928, the two divorced due to Witter's drinking.
 She later married Jacques Magnin, a businessman from Los Angeles.

 On February 17, 1959, Adams died in Hollywood Presbyterian Hospital of an intestinal hemorrhage at the age of 65.
 She is buried in section R of Calvary Cemetery, East Los Angeles next to her mother.